(se VEL a mer)

 Pregnancy Risk Factor

-Adverse events were observed in animal reproduction studies.
+Adverse events have been observed in animal reproduction studies.
 Sevelamer is not absorbed systemically; however, it may cause a reduction in the absorption of some vitamins.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)